kubevela/kubevela/README.md

 **Application Centric** - KubeVela introduces [Open Application Model (OAM)](https://oam.dev/) as the consistent yet higher level API to capture a full deployment of microservices on top of hybrid environments.
 Placement strategy, traffic shifting and rolling update are declared at application level.
 No infrastructure level concern, simply deploy.

-**Deployment Workflow** - KubeVela backend is implemented with [CUE](https://cuelang.org/).
-It allows you to define an application deployment workflow as DAG with all application's needs glued together in programmable approach.
+**Programmable Workflow** - KubeVela leverages [CUE](https://cuelang.org/) to implement its model layer.
+This allows you to declare application deployment workflow as a DAG, with all steps and application's needs glued together in programmable approach.
 No restrictions, natively extensible.

 **Runtime Agnostic** - KubeVela works as an application delivery control plane that is fully runtime agnostic.
-It can deploy and operate any application components including container, cloud functions, databases, or even EC2 instances across hybrid environments, following the workflow you defined.
+It can deploy and manage any application components including containers, cloud functions, databases, or even EC2 instances across hybrid environments, following the workflow you defined.

 ## Getting Started